Cost & Coverage

 First, the mortgage company or lender is usually the beneficiary in a mortgage protection insurance policy.
 That means the death benefit bypasses your family and goes straight to the mortgage lender to pay off the mortgage.

-And speaking of the death benefit, because it’s used to pay off your mortgage balance in most cases, it usually decreases after the first five years of coverage to match your remaining mortgage.
-This is unlike other term life insurance policies, where the death benefit stays constant unless you make changes to the policy.
+And speaking of the death benefit, because it’s used to pay off your mortgage balance in most cases, it usually decreases after the first five years of coverage to match your remaining mortgage payments.
+This is unlike other term life insurance policies, in which the death benefit stays constant unless you make changes to the policy.

 If you need life insurance, Policygenius makes it easy to compare life insurance online and get free quotes until you find a policy that fits your needs but won’t mess with your budget.